Wahgew/TCSS-435-RL-Lunar-Lander/README.md

 # Deep Q-Network for Lunar Lander
 ## Project Overview
 This repository contains our team's implementation of Deep Q-Networks (DQN) for solving the [LunarLander-v3](https://gymnasium.farama.org/environments/box2d/lunar_lander/) environment from Gymnasium.
-The project was developed as a project from TCSS 435: Artificial Intelligence And Knowledge Acquisition.
+The project was developed as a project from TCSS 435: Artificial Intelligence & Knowledge Acquisition.
 ## Team Members
-- Peter W Madin
+- Peter Wahyudianto Madin
 - Andrew Hwang
 - Sopheanith Ny
 - Ken Egawa